If some Jews survived their deportation to Treblinka, Belzec, and Sobibor, does this mean they were transit camps, not death camps?

 The facts are:

-The evidence shows that most of Jews from western Europe who were deported to the East were murdered immediately on their arrival at Sobibor, Belzec and Treblinka.
-Some were selected for labor in the death camps themselves or nearby labor camps.
-Thus, because a tiny fraction of the 250,000 western Jews deported to the death camps survived does not mean Treblinka, Belzec and Sobibor were not extermination camps.
+Evidence shows that most Western European Jews who were deported to the East were murdered immediately on their arrival at Sobibor, Belzec, and Treblinka.
+The Nazis selected some, however, as forced labor in the death camps themselves, or in nearby labor camps.
+Thus, only a tiny fraction of the 250,000 Western European Jews survived deportation to Treblinka, Belzec, and Sobibor.
+This does not change the fact that they were extermination camps.

-The facts about the fate of western European Jews deported to the East.
+The fate of Western European Jews deported to the East:

-About 250,000 Jews from Germany, France, Slovakia, Austria, the former Czech lands, and the Netherlands were deported to Poland and the occupied Soviet territories.
-The Germans intended for their journey to be a one-way trip, but it was not always a straight line from a city or transit camp in Western Europe to a mass grave in one of the death camps.
+About 250,000 Jews from Germany, France, Slovakia, Austria, former Czech lands, and the Netherlands were deported to Poland and the occupied Soviet territories during the course of WWII.
+The Nazis intended their journey to be a one-way trip ending in death.
+However, it was not always a straight line from a city or transit camp in Western Europe to a mass grave in one of the death camps.
+In general, one of two things happened to Western European Jews:

-- Some transports of western European Jews underwent a selection in which some Jews were diverted from the transports to the death camps and were sent to ghettos or labor camps in Poland or the German-occupied Soviet territories where they often died of starvation, abuse or execution.
+- The Nazis selected and rerouted some Western European Jews to ghettos or labor camps in Poland or the Nazi-occupied Soviet territories.
+Here, they often died of starvation, abuse, or execution.

-Between March 2, 1943 and July 20, 1943, 34,313 Jews from the Westerbork transit camp in the Netherlands were shipped directly to Sobibor on 19 transports.
-Of the 34,313 Jews on these transports only 18 Jewish men survived the war.
-Where did the other 34,297 Jews from Westerbork go?
-If all of them had been transported to the East to work as the Holocaust deniers claim, surely more than 18 would have returned and some of them should have been women and children.
+The Nazis and their collaborators murdered upon arrival the majority of Western European Jews sent to the Operation Reinhard death camps.
+How do we know?
+Only a few transports from Western Europe to Eastern Europe actually had any survivors.
+A example will illustrate how only a tiny minority of Western European Jews survived deportation to Operation Reinhard camps.
+Between March 2, 1943 and July 20, 1943, the Nazis sent 34,313 Jews from the Westerbork transit camp in the Netherlands directly to Sobibor on 19 transports .
+Of the 34,313 Jews on these transports, only 18 Jewish men survived the war.
+Holocaust deniers have to then consider the follow-up question: where did the other 34,295 Jews from Westerbork go?
+If all of them had been transported to the East for work detail, as Holocaust deniers claim, it is far more likely that a larger number than 18 would have returned after the war.
+The sheer minority who survived these transports shows that the Nazis and their collaborators murdered the vast, vast majority, usually directly upon arrival at Sobibor.

-The western European Jews were diverted from the transports to the death camps to a ghettos or labor camps in the East.
+Western European Jews sent to ghettos or labor camps in the East:

-Mattogno argues that that since 101 German and Czech male Jews survived a transport to Sobibor on May 9, 1942 this means that it was not a death camp.
-The transport was routed “Osawa-Sobibor.”
-The Germans had set up a labor camp at Osawa (which is on the rail line to Sobibor).
-When this transport stopped at Osawa some of the male Jews were selected to work in the Osawa camp.
-The remainder of the transport—the women, children, elderly, and sick—were sent on to Sobibor where they were all murdered on arrival.
-Later, some of the Jews in the Osawa labor camp were transferred to Majdanek concentration camp in Lublin, Poland.
-These diversions permitted the some of the Jewish men to survive the war.
+Holocaust denier Carlo Mattogno argues that that since 101 German and Czech Jewish men survived a transport to Sobibor on May 9, 1942, this must mean that it was not a death camp but a transit camp.
+Contrary to Mattogno’s erroneous claims, the Germans actually had established a labor camp at Osawa, which is on the rail line to Sobibor.
+When the transport in question stopped at Osawa, the Nazis selected some of the Jewish men to work in the Osawa camp.
+The Nazis sent the remainder of the transport—women, children, elderly, infirm, and the unselected men—to Sobibor, where they were all murdered on arrival.
+Later, the Nazis transferred some of the Jews in the Osawa labor camp to the Majdanek concentration camp in Lublin, Poland .
+By being rerouted away from the death camps, a small number of Jewish men were able to survive the horrors of the concentration camp and live to tell their story.

-Jules Schelvis, a Dutch Jew was deported on June 1, 1943, along with 3,005 other Jews including his wife Rachel and her family.
-On his arrival in Sobibor, he was selected with 79 other male Jews for work in Dorohucza, a nearby labor camp for digging peat.
+How do we know that the Nazis selected some Western European Jews for manual labor?
+Several Jewish deportees from Western Europe testified that the Nazis selected them for forced labor, redirecting them from their original destination, the flames of Sobibor.
+Jules Schelvis, a Jewish man from Holland, was deported on June 1, 1943, along with 3,005 other Jews, including his wife Rachel and her family.
+On his arrival at Sobibor, the Nazis selected him, with 79 other Jewish men, for work in Dorohucza, a nearby labor camp for digging peat.
 The remaining 2,875 Jews in Schelvis’s transport (including his wife and her family) disappeared.

-Excavations at Belzec death camp: The case of Max Munk.
+Excavations at Belzec: The Case of Max Munk.

-While Belzec was being surveyed by Professor Andrzej Kola, the director of the Institute of Archeology and Ethnography at the Nicolaus Copernicus University (Torun, Poland), from 1997-1999 to locate the areas of the mass graves, investigators found the lid of a silver cigarette case bearing an inscription: “Max Munk, Wien 27.”
-Max Munk was born in Vienna in 1892 and was deported to Theresienstadt via Prague on December 17, 1941 on Transport N. From Theresienstadt he was deported on transport ‘Ag’ to the transit ghetto in Piaski on April 1, 1942.
-Ultimately, Munk’s journey to Belzec was completed when he was placed on another transport to Belzec from the Piaski ghetto.
-His ashes are buried somewhere in Belzec but his cigarette case is mute evidence that Belzec was, for him and some 450,000 other Jews, the final destination.
+To settle the issue once and for all, Professor Andrzej Kola, director of the Institute of Archeology and Ethnography at the Nicolaus Copernicus University (Torun, Poland), surveyed the Belzec camp from 1997-1999.
+He wanted to locate the mass graves, and in midst of his search investigators found the lid of a silver cigarette case with the inscription: “Max Munk, Wien 27.”
+With some further research, it was found that Max Munk was born in Vienna in 1892; he was deported to Theresienstadt via Prague on December 17, 1941, arriving on Transport N. From Theresienstadt; he was sent on transport ‘Ag’ to the transit ghetto in Piaski on April 1, 1942.
+Ultimately, Munk was placed on another transport to Belzec from the Piaski ghetto.
+Munk’s ashes are buried somewhere in Belzec, but his cigarette case is evidence that Belzec was, for him and some 450,000 other Jews, the final destination .

 Excavation Site at Sobibór.
 By Julian Nitzsche (Own work) [CC BY-SA 4.0 (http://creativecommons.org/licenses/by-sa/4.0)], via Wikimedia Commons